 If you have a MyConnection account, you may obtain and pay for an installation permit online.

 For all other clients, please fill out the Gas Installation Permit Form to request an installation permit.
 BCSA will review the details and call you to process payment.

 Licensed contractors working with natural and manufactured gas, liquefied petroleum gas, hydrogen, digester gas, landfill gas, or a mixture or dilution of gasses, need to apply for a permit before they install regulated gas equipment, or gas systems.

 If you have an installation and the scope of the work on that site has since changed, amend your permit at your nearest BCSA office.

 Who issues a permit?

 Fees associated with permits allow BCSA to work with industry to reduce safety risks through assessment, education and outreach, enforcement and research.
-BCSA is an independent, self-funded organization.
+See the Gas Installation Permit Fees.

 After an inspection please ensure your gasfitter has submitted the Gas Notification of Completion, Installation or Alteration Form 570.

 Have you finished or made alterations to your permitted installation?